How to Manage Pests

 Moths of the grape leaffolder are almost black, with two white spots on the forewings and two white stripes across the abdomen.
 Larvae are translucent but appear greenish because ingested leaf tissue shows through the body wall.
 Small black spots, located above the second pair of legs, are present on later instar larvae.
 This helps distinguish them from omnivorous leafroller.

 Grape leaffolders have three generations a year (about April-May, June 15-July 15, and August).
 After overwintering as pupae, moths emerge in April or May and lay flat, elliptical eggs singly on either the upper or lower surface of the leaf.
 Many are deposited against the leaf veins on the underside of the leaf.
-After hatching, larvae feed between two webbed leaves for about 2 weeks.
+After hatching, larvae feed between two leaves webbed together for about two weeks.
 Then each pale green, translucent larva rolls a leaf edge and feeds from the inside on the leaf edge.
 Larvae turn darker green as a result of this leaf feeding.
 If disturbed, larvae wriggle vigorously and drop to the ground without a silken thread.
 Mature larvae construct a separate leaf envelope on the edge of a leaf in which they pupate.

 Parasites play an important role in keeping grape leaffolder below a level that will cause damage.
 There seems to be no correlation between the past season's population and the current season's first generation nor with the population density that may develop later.
 Treatment of the first generation is rarely needed.
 However, inspect and judge each brood as to its potential to cause economic damage.